MoeraOrg/moeraorg.github.io/administration/tools/moctl.md

   creation/deletion commands.
 For domain creation/deletion commands, these options define the node for sending API requests to.

+`-k, --insecure`

+: Disable SSL certificate verification for HTTPS connections to the naming server and the node.

+: Use this option only when connecting to a trusted server with a self-signed or otherwise untrusted certificate.

 `-S SECRET, --root-secret SECRET`

 : Define root admin secret used for authentication.

 `-T TOKEN, --token TOKEN`

-: Define admin token used for authentication.
+: Define the admin token used for authentication.

 `-P PROVIDER, --provider PROVIDER`